caesarkutaa/Ionic-vue-Ecommerce-MobApp/README.md

 # E-Commerce App

 This is an E-Commerce application built using Ionic and Vue for the frontend, and Node.js with MongoDB for the backend.
-The application allows users to browse products, add items to their cart, and manage their cart.
+The application allows users to browse products, add items to their cart, manage their cart and make payment using cryptocurrunency.

 ## Table of Contents